Thousands gather at Etunda for Nujoma

 2025-02-21

-ETUNDA, 20 February 2025- Mourners on the long side of the road as they look on the late Founding President Sam Nujoma remains along Ondangwa on his way to his homestead Etunda (Photo by: Maria David) NAMPA ETUNDA, 20 February 2025- Mourners on the long side of the road as they look on the late Founding President Sam Nujoma remains along Ondangwa on his way to his homestead Etunda (Photo by: Maria David) NAMPA
+ETUNDA, 20 February 2025- Mourners on the side of the road as they look on at the late Founding President Sam Nujoma's remains at Ondangwa.
+(Photo by: Maria David) NAMPA ETUNDA, 20 February 2025- Mourners on the side of the road as they look on at the late Founding President Sam Nujoma's remains at Ondangwa.
+(Photo by: Maria David) NAMPA

 ETUNDA, 21 FEB (NAMPA) - Thousands of mourners - young and old - gathered for the memorial service of Founding President Sam Nujoma at his Etunda village residence in the Omusati region's Okahao constituency on Thursday.